-Her current research project is a study of the Irish in America from the Civil War to the turn of the twentieth century and on Crime and Dark Tourism in Ireland.
+She is currently working on a number of projects including books on the Irish in America from the Civil War to the turn of the twentieth century and on Crime and Dark Tourism in Ireland.
 She is also involved in a collaborative study with Jessie Castle (an architectural historian and Visiting Research Fellow at LJMU) on an architectural and social history of convents in eighteenth and nineteenth century Ireland.
 In addition she is interested in the history of women journalists in America and representations of the Irish in the illustrations of Thomas Nast.
-Gillian is also involved in a number of public history projects and works a the historical advisor for museum and heritage schemes.
-Her current work includes the development of Spike Island in Co.
+Gillian is also involved in a number of public history projects and has been the historical advisor for museum and heritage scheme including the development of Spike Island in Co.
 Cork, Ireland and work on Kilmainham Gaol and Courthouse in Co.
 Dublin and Nano Nagle Place in Cork city.
 As part of her work on museums and heritage centres she has published 'Inception, Development, Operation: A Report on Best Practice for Site-Specific Museums and Heritage Centres' (2018) and 'Beyond Storytelling: Exhibiting the Past (2020)

-Gillian would welcome proposals from potential postrgraduate students on topics including: eighteenth and nineteenth century Ireland; the history of religious orders in Ireland; Irish-America; newspaper history; history of memory and commemoration among other topics.
+Gillian would welcome proposals from potential postgraduate students on topics including: eighteenth and nineteenth century Ireland; the history of religious orders in Ireland; Irish-America; newspaper history; history of memory and commemoration, 'Dark Tourism' among other topics.

-Gillian can be found on twitter: @gillianmobrien and maintains a personal blog: https://gillianmobrien.wordpress.com/
+Gillian can be found on twitter: @gillianmobrien or via her website gillianobrien.net

 University of Liverpool, United Kingdom, PhD